vega/vega-lite/site/docs/encoding/stack.md

 Here we can see that site with higher yields for each type of barley are put on the top of the stack (rightmost).

+If you want to define custom sort order, you can derive a new field using the [`calculate` transform](calculate.html) and sort by that field instead.
+For example, the following plot makes "University Farm" and "Grand Rapids" be the first (`0`) and second values in the stack order:

+<div class="vl-example" data-name="stacked_bar_h_order_custom"></div>

+Note: we plan to have [a better syntax for customized sort order](https://github.com/vega/vega-lite/issues/2915) in the future.

 ## Layering Lines on top of Stacked Area Chart

 Since `line` marks are not stacked by default, to layer lines on top of stacked area charts, you have to manually set the `stack` offset for the lines.